Project: El Pollo Diablo

 Few weeks later I noticed on Youtube that someone remastered all videos from the Monkey Island game with an AI.
 The interesting fact was how well it worked with this specific art style.

 That guy used AI modeled specifically to only work with videos.
 Extracting other assets from the game was something different.
 Luckily someone on Discord mentioned another similar AI, trained to upscale images, often used for cartoons and anime, called Real-ESRGAN.
-It could do cool things like this:

 Apparently it’s free to use too.
 So I found a public build of it and decided to give it a try.
 Results were very promising.